EloySchultz/OvaCADx_SPIE2025/Readme.md

 5. Annotation path --> (String)path to annotation nifti file.
 Shoud end in .nii.gz.
 6. Label --> (String) Label, either B, (benign) M (malignant) or BL (borderline)
 7. Inclusion --> (Int) Whether or not sample should be included in this research.
 1 or 0.
 8. outlier -->(Int) Whether the sample is an easy outlier, such as dermoids.
 1 for outlier, 0 for no-outlier.
+(This is not used in the SPIE publication, so it can be skipped.)

 - [**REQUIRED**] Run the preprocessing (`/ovacadx/scripts/preprocess_data.py --data_path
 "Path to original dataset with datasets.csv"